aw-junaid/Quantum-Mechanics/README.md

 - [Quantumfy](https://quantumfyed.com/) - Snippets on the latest quantum computing news and quantum infographics.
 - [Quantum Frontiers](https://quantumfrontiers.com/) - By the Quantum Institute for Quantum Information and Matter, sharing behind the scenes research insights.
 - [Quantum Weekly](https://quantumweekly.com/) - A weekly correlation of all things quantum - computing, cryptography, entanglement.
 - [Quantum Zeitgeist](https://quantumzeitgeist.com/) - Covers the latest news in quantum computing as well as QC companies and careers.
 - [Q# Blog](https://devblogs.microsoft.com/qsharp/) - Microsoft Quantum development updates.
 - [Shtetl-Optimized](https://www.scottaaronson.com/blog/) - Scott Aaronson's thoughts on quantum computing matters.
 - [The Quantum Aviary](https://thequantumaviary.blogspot.com/) - Blog without the hype talking about developments in quantum hardware.
 - [The Quantum Daily](https://thequantumdaily.com/) - Outlet for the latest news in quantum computing, presenting articles for both research scientists and the curious Sunday newspaper reader.
 - [xa0](https://blog.xa0.de/list) - New research and deep dives into quantum computing optimization.

 ## Books

+### Textbooks & Academic
-- [An Introduction to Quantum Computing](https://www.amazon.com/Introduction-Quantum-Computing-Phillip-Kaye/dp/019857049X/) - Strikes an excellent balance between accessiblity and mathematical rigour.
+- [An Introduction to Quantum Computing](https://www.amazon.com/Introduction-Quantum-Computing-Phillip-Kaye/dp/019857049X/) - Strikes an excellent balance between accessibility and mathematical rigour.
 It is suitable for undergraduate students.
 - [Classical and Quantum Computation](https://books.google.com.au/books/about/Classical_and_Quantum_Computation.html?id=TrMposZZ0MQC&redir_esc=y) - Introduction to fundamentals of classical and quantum computing.
 - [Dancing with Qubits](https://www.robertsutor.com/dancing-with-qubits/) - How quantum computing works and how it can change the world.
 - [Introduction to Classical and Quantum Computing](http://www.thomaswong.net/) - Introductory quantum computing textbook.
 The only prerequisite is trigonometry, and it teaches the math along the way.